Urs-Bruelhart/vault-technical-intro/docs/index.md

 ---
 name: problems-with-traditional-security-models
 # Problems with the Traditional Security Model
-* IP Address based rules
+* IP address and port based rules
+* Keep things separate with firewalls and VLANs
-* Hardcoded credentials with problems such as:
+* Hardcoded credentials create problems:
   * Shared service accounts for apps and users
   * Difficult to rotate, decommission, and determine who has access
-  * Revoking compromised credentials could break
+  * Revoking compromised credentials could unknowingly break things

 ???
 * This slide describes some of the problems with the traditional security model.
+* Who knew that Fred's credentials were hard-coded into the oroduction config file?
+Oops!

 ---
 name: the-new-way
 # Modern Secrets Management